veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 1. Fill in the **Name (internal name)**: this is a required field and should be unique within the schema.
 It's used for referencing the column in expressions or code.
 2. Fill in the **Display name (user-friendly name)**: this is how the column will be presented in the user interface.
 It's limited to 100 characters.
 3. Optionally, add a **Description**: for the column to provide more context.
 Select **Add** to expand the description field.
 4. Select the appropriate **Data Type**: (for example, Boolean, Decimal, Int64) from the dropdown menu.
 This defines the kind of data the column is expected to hold.
+(Currently it only work for defining the column filters on UI, it is different from the `Data type` in `column validator`)
 5. Set the **Order** of the column in the dataset.
 '0' means it will be the first column.
 6. Configure the column properties using the toggles:
    - **Sortable**: Enable if you want users to be able to sort the data by this column.
    - **Filterable**: Enable if you want users to be able to filter the data based on this column's values.
    - **Required**: Enable if the column must have a value for every row in the dataset.
+(THis is a critical validation rule, missing required column will cause validation to fail)
 7. Select the **Meta type** for the column:
    - **Validation**: Choose this option to apply validation rules to this column to ensure data quality and consistency.
    - **FallbackIndicator**:  Choose this to mark or track which columns have had fallback values applied during validation.
 This might be useful for auditing or understanding how data has been modified.
-   - **Timestamp**: Choose this to automatically record the date and time when a row is created or last modified.
-This is useful for tracking data changes and history.
+   - **Timestamp**: Choose this to automatically record the date and time when the validation is executed.
 8. If you selected **Validation** as the Meta type:
    - Select a **Validation rule**: from the dropdown menu.
-This dropdown will list the validation rules that you've already created in your workspace.
+This dropdown will list the `column validators`that you've already created in your workspace.
 You can use the filter to search for specific rules by name.
 9. Select the **Severity level**: from the dropdown menu:
-   - **Correction**: If the data doesn't match the rule, it will be automatically corrected using the fallback value defined in the validation rule.
+   - **Correction**: If the data doesn't match the rule, it will be automatically corrected using the fallback value defined in the `column validator`.
-   - **Error**: If the data doesn't match the rule, the entire row will be flagged as an error and removed from the data set.
+   - **Error**: If the data doesn't match the rule, the entire row will be flagged as an error and removed from the output result.
-   - **Warning**: If the data doesn't match the rule, the row will be flagged as a warning, but it will still be kept in the data set.
+   - **Warning**: If the data doesn't match the rule, the row will be flagged as a warning, but it will still be kept in the output result.
 10. Select **Add**: to associate the selected validation rule and severity with the column.
 You'll see the added rule below.
 11. Repeat steps 3-4 for all columns in your data.
 12. Select **Save**: A toast message will confirm successful saving.